erikeldridge/app-quality-cookbook/static.md

     $ git add .travis.yml
     $ git commit -m "Define new travis config file"

-Push your change to trigger CI:
+Push your change to Github to trigger CI:

     $ git push origin master

 Navigate back to the project dashboard you opened above.

 You should see your commit listed under the "Current" tab.
 It will be yellow until the build passes.
 The entry will turn green if the build passes or red if the build fails.

 After the build completes, review the logged output.
-If the build failed, look for the Maven command Travis ran and try to run it locally:
+Look for the Maven commands Travis ran and try to run them locally:

     $ mvn install -DskipTests=true -Dmaven.javadoc.skip=true -B -V
     ...
     $ mvn test -B

+Observe that Travis defaults to Maven for Java projects.

+Modify your config file to verify our build:

+    language: java
+    jdk:
+      - openjdk7
+    script: mvn verify

+Commit this change and push.
+Observe Travis now runs `mvn verify` after installation instead of `mvn test -b`.

 Define a pre-push githook to run these commands before pushing to github:

     mvn install -DskipTests=true -Dmaven.javadoc.skip=true -B -V
     installed=$?

     mvn verify
     verified=$?

     if [ ! $installed ] || [ ! $verified ]
     then
         exit 1
     fi

 This will help you catch errors before they break the build.

-Defining a githook to avoid wasting CI time is an example of progressive testing.
-Our tests should become progressively more "expensive" as we get closer to shipping a product.
+A quick aside: defining a githook to avoid wasting CI time is an example of progressive testing - our tests should become progressively more "expensive" as we get closer to shipping a product.

 In development, we want immediate feedback, like IDE hints, lint errors, and quick unit tests to ensure our change works.
 To avoid breaking the build, but still provide on-demand feedback, we can have CI run full unit and integration test suites before a change merges.

-CI can periodically run still more expensive functional tests to ensure we don't have a broken build on an ongoing basis (because we always want the freedom to apply a critical bug fix on master and deploy).
-To simulate production before we ship, we can run live integration tests with real data, and define pre-release versions, eg "nightly", alpha", "beta", etc. Delivery itself is the final test, which can "cost" us customers if a product doesn't work.
+CI can periodically run still more expensive functional tests to ensure our project is healthy on an ongoing basis (because we always want the freedom to apply a critical bug fix on master and deploy).

+To simulate production before we ship, we can run live integration tests with real data, and define pre-release versions, eg "nightly", alpha", "beta", etc.

+Delivery itself is the final test, which can "cost" us customers if a product doesn't work.

 Ok.
 Let's create a code review and observe CI's validation on the review.

 Create and checkout a new branch:

     $ git checkout -b edit_readme

 Create and commit a change:

     $ echo "asd" >> README.md
     $ git add README.md
     $ git commit -m "Add text to readme"

 Push the branch to Github:

     $ git push origin edit_readme

 Navigate to your repo in Github.
 Click the "Pull requests" link on the right.
 Click the "New pull request" button to create a pull request.
 Set master as the base and the branch you just pushed, eg "edit_readme", as the branch to compare.

-Observe Github has added a section the pull request with the Travis details.
-While the build is in progress, you'll see "Waiting to hear about <git sha>."
+After creating the pull request, observe Github has added a section it with the Travis details.
+While the build is in progress, you'll see "Waiting to hear about &lt;git sha&gt;."
 This status will change to "All is well" when the build succeeds.

 Navigate to the Travis dashboard.
-Observe there's a build for "<your branch> Add text to readme."
+Observe there's a build for "&lt;your branch&gt; Add text to readme."
 Click the "Pull requests" tab and observe there's an entry for your pull request.

 Once your build passes, merge the change on Github.
-Observe Travis starts a new build on the master branch to verify "Merge pull request #1 from <your github user name>/<your branch name>.
+Observe Travis starts a new build on the master branch to verify "Merge pull request #1 from &lt;your github user name&gt;/&lt;your branch name&gt;".

 Congrats!
-You've just used CI to verify your change!
+You've just used CI to run static analysis and tests before and after merging.

 To learn more about Travis:
 * see [Travis' getting started documentation](http://docs.travis-ci.com/user/getting-started/) for config examples